Vintage Cameras

 The Mercury used regular, perforated 35mm film on special reels (similar to 35mm cassettes without the covers).
 So if you want to use it, you have to have a pair of these reels and load them yourself.
 The loading must take place in the dark, so you cannot change film outside of the darkroom.
 Film leader is required to prevent fogging.
 The exposure counter only runs to 36 so longer rolls cannot be conveniently used.
 The camera sold quite well at the time, but the onset of World War II soon brought a demise to camera sales and production.

 Probably the best-known of the Univex cameras, the Mercury has a distinctive appearance, due to the housing for the rotary focal plane shutter which extends above the top plate like a halo.
-This shutter is similar to that found on a cine camera.
+This shutter is similar to that found on a movie camera.
 It has a 1/10 second rotation, and varying shutter speeds are obtained by changing the size of a slot in the shutter.
 It is reputed to be extremely accurate and reliable.

 The Mercury Model CC, now usually called the Model 1, was introduced in 1938.
 When originally introduced, it had a 35 mm. f/3.5 Wollensack Tricor lens, and cost $25.
 (Something like $1500 today!)
 Other verions have a Wollensack f/2.7 Tricor lens or a Wollensack f/2 Hexar lens.
 The rotating focal plane shutter gives speeds from 1/20 second up to 1/1000 second, but a special version was produced for a very short time with a top speed of 1/1500 second.
 With the f/2 Hexar lens, this version cost $65 in 1939, and the limited production (about 3,000 are believed to have been made) means that this now a rare camera (unlike the standard model, which is fairly common in the US, although not so common in Europe).